MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 ## Pricing

 * The [Cost section in the Microsoft Azure Well-Architected Framework](/azure/architecture/framework/cost/overview) describes cost considerations.
 Use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator) to estimate costs for your specific scenario.
 * Azure Container Apps has no costs associated with deployment, management, and operations of the Container Apps environments.
 You only pay for the compute and storage resources the applications consume.
 Autoscaling can significantly reduce costs by removing empty or unused nodes.

-* The Azure Cosmos DB and Azure Cache for Redis services will consume the majority of the costs.
-In order to avoid costs from accruing, do not leave this example running.
+* In this scenario, the Azure Cosmos DB and Azure Cache for Redis services will consume most of the costs.
+* To avoid costs from accruing, do not leave this example running.

 ## Next steps